 Before you begin to size a system for your existing building, Texas Solar Power Company recommends that you implement several energy management techniques:

-Change all incandescent and halogen light sources to compact fluorescent lighting.
+Change all incandescent and halogen light sources to LEDs.
 Local retailers are great source for these indoor or outdoor lamps and fixtures.
-Most LEDs and CFLs will fit into existing lamp sockets.
+Most LEDs will fit into existing lamp sockets.

 Add additional insulation to your attic walls and floors where possible.
 Use pipe insulation on heated water pipes.

 Add shading devices and/or solar screens to your east, south, and west-facing windows.
 The south-facing screens you may want to take off in the winter for solar heat gain.

 Purchase only Energy Star rated appliances and air conditioning equipment.